 This equation shows that toxic aluminum is replaced with aluminum sulfate, an ionic compound that has low toxicity.
-Moreover, the increase in soil calcium transfers aluminum adsorbed on the surface of clay particles into soil solution.
-It is noteworthy that gypsum does not have a very noticeable effect in the increase in pH values of acidic soils.
+Moreover, the increase in the soil calcium transfers aluminum adsorbed on the surface of clay particles into the soil solution.
+It is noteworthy that gypsum does not have a very noticeable effect in the increase in the pH values of acidic soils.

 Use of gypsum in soils with high magnesium content

 Soil-Mg + Ca2+ Soil-Ca + Mg2+